antoniojefferson/publications_api/README.md

 cp .env.local.example .env
 ```

-Note: This .env.local.sample file is an example, it should be modified according to the user's connection settings.
+Note: This .env.local.sample file is an example, it must be modified according to the user's connection settings, it is predefined to be used in conjunction with docker.

 ```bash
 DB_USER=postgres